robinagandhi/swa/slides/lecture-5/include/code-for-software-se.md

 ### Category:[CWE-990: Tainted Input to Command](https://cwe.mitre.org/data/definitions/990.html)

 ???
 Here is a collection of CWEs related to Cross-site scripting, which is a common mistake found in web applications.
+This weakness is clearly described in CWE-79.
 With cross-site scripting, an attacker can inject malicious scripts into the website's page structure, which is then delivered to other unsuspecting users.
-This weakness is clearly described in CWE-79.
-According to the CWE, its level of abstraction is a Base Weakness.
+This CWE is a Base Weakness.

 We see that there are Class and Pillar weaknessess that are more abstract ways to describe this issue.
 CWE-20 Improper Input validation is a class weakness and CWE-707–Improper Neutralization is a Pillar weakness.
 We can also examine a more specific version of cross-site scripting with is CWE 85, Doubled Character XSS.
 Here the attacker inject two sets of malicious characters.
 Input validation if done incorrectly, may filter the first character but leave the second one in.

 Finally, we see that all these weaknesses are part of the CWE 1000 Research Concepts view.
 Many of these weaknesses are also share a common characteristic of Tainted input to Command.
 So you will also find them as members of CWE 990 category.